rudibakaal/Detecting-SMS-Spam-with-Tensorflow/README.md

 # Detecting-SMS-Spam-with-Tensorflow

 ## Motivation
-A binary classification machine learning algorithm for detecting SMS spam.
+A neural network trained on SMS messages designed to classify SMS spam.

 The SMS Spam Collection is a public set of 5,574 SMS labeled messages that have been collected for mobile phone spam research [1].